colinelkin/PhD-Dissertation-Defense/README.md

-LaTex code for my PhD dissertation defense presentation using the Beamer template.
+LaTex code for my PhD dissertation defense presentation in November 2018 using the Beamer template.